Magento tutorial: initial configuration

 This section deals with the default design for your store.
 You can either choose the default theme or download a theme of your choice from any third party website and upload it here.
 Details on how to install magento themes are described in detail in another post.
 For the time being, I leave the settings as default so that the default magento theme will be used.

 This section deals with the currencies that your store will accept.
-I chose the countries as UK, US and UAE.
-I can choose any currency of my like, however I am choosing British Pound Sterling as the default currency.
-I am also choosing US Dollar and UAE Dirhams as additional allowed currencies.
+I chose the countries as UK, US and UAE , any currency of my like, however I am choosing British Pound Sterling as the default currency.
+US Dollar and UAE Dirhams can be also choosen as additional allowed currencies.
 Though you have already chosen Pound as default currency, you need to add it again in the Allowed Currencies section, without which it will fail to save.

 Store Email Addresses